matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

   </div>
 </div>

 This button looks the same but this time I'm using a `div` instead of a `button`.
-I can click the button but I can't focus it, because divs aren't focusable by default.
+I can click the button but I can’t focus it, because divs aren't focusable by default.
 Even if I could focus it, I wouldn't get the key events I get with the HTML `button` element.

 A fake button is inaccessible to keyboard and screen reader users.